Cleveland: Roads

 Cleveland's road system consists of numbered streets running roughly north–south, and named avenues, which run roughly east–west.
 The numbered streets are designated "east" or "west", depending on where they lie in relation to Ontario Street, which bisects Public Square.
-The numbered street system extends beyond the city limits into some suburbs on both the West and East Sides.
-The named avenues that lie both on the east side of the Cuyahoga River and west of Ontario Street receive a "west" designation on street signage.
 The two downtown avenues which span the Cuyahoga change names on the west side of the river.
 Superior Avenue becomes Detroit Avenue on the West Side, and Carnegie Avenue becomes Lorain Avenue.
-The bridges that make these connections are often called the Detroit–Superior Bridge and the Lorain–Carnegie Bridge.
+The bridges that make these connections are the Hope Memorial (Lorain–Carnegie) Bridge and the Veterans Memorial (Detroit–Superior) Bridge.

 Freeways

-Three two-digit Interstate highways serve Cleveland directly.
-Interstate 71 begins just southwest of downtown and is the major route from downtown Cleveland to the airport.
-I-71 runs through the southwestern suburbs and eventually connects Cleveland with Columbus and Cincinnati.
-Interstate 77 begins in downtown Cleveland and runs almost due south through the southern suburbs.
-I-77 sees the least traffic of the three interstates, although it does connect Cleveland to Akron.
-Interstate 90 connects the two sides of Cleveland, and is the northern terminus for both I-71 and I-77.
-Running due east–west through the West Side suburbs, I-90 turns northeast at the junction with and I-490, and is known as the Innerbelt through downtown.
-At the junction with the Shoreway, I-90 makes a 90-degree turn known in the area as Dead Man's Curve, then continues northeast, entering Lake County near the eastern split with Ohio State Route 2.
-Cleveland is also served by two three-digit interstates, Interstate 480, which enters Cleveland briefly at a few points and Interstate 490, which connects I-77 with the junction of I-90 and I-71 just south of downtown.

-Two other limited-access highways serve Cleveland.
-The Cleveland Memorial Shoreway carries State Route 2 along its length, and at varying points also carries US 6, US 20 and I-90.
-The Jennings Freeway (State Route 176) connects I-71 just south of I-90 to I-480 near the suburbs of Parma and Brooklyn Heights.
-A third highway, the Berea Freeway (State Route 237 in part), connects I-71 to the airport and forms part of the boundary between Cleveland and Brook Park.
+Cleveland is served by three two-digit interstate highways – I-71, I-77, and I-90 – and by two three-digit interstates – I-480 and I-490.
+Running due east–west through the West Side suburbs, I-90 turns northeast at the junction with I-490, and is known as the Cleveland Inner Belt.
+The Cleveland Memorial Shoreway carries SR 2 along its length, and at varying points carries US 6, US 20 and I-90.
+At the junction with the Shoreway, I-90 makes a 90-degree turn in the area known as Dead Man's Curve, then continues northeast.
+The Jennings Freeway (SR 176) connects I-71 just south of I-90 to I-480.
+A third highway, the Berea Freeway (SR 237 in part), connects I-71 to the airport and forms part of the boundary between Brook Park and Cleveland's Hopkins neighborhood.